Ldoppea/snowcamp-conference-hall-excel/README.md

 yarn start
 ```

-The script should have generated a file named `ConferenceHall.xlsx`.
+The script should have generated a file named `ConferenceHall.xlsx`

 ## Built With